artsy/README/careers/ladder.md

 ### Infrastructure Engineers

-These engineers enjoy buildng the tools and frameworks that other engineers in the organization use, and cultivate a deep understanding of how software interacts with hardware at the system level.
+These engineers enjoy building the tools and frameworks that other engineers in the organization use, and cultivate a deep understanding of how software interacts with hardware at the system level.

 Example projects: